amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 When **Exploring the Data**, it was shown there are thirteen available features for each individual on record in the census data.
 Of these thirteen records, which five features do you believe to be most important for prediction, and in what order would you rank them and why?

-<p style='text-align: justify;'> At first glance, I would say that the five most important features for prediction are :
+At first glance, I would say that the five most important features for prediction are :

 1. **capital gain** : the more an individual's capital increases, the more his/her ability to invest (or give money) increases
 2. **education** : according to several economic and sociological studies, the most highly educated people have on average a higher salary
 3. **age** : in general, a person tends to gain experience over the years.
 As a result, older people are more likely to have salary increases (bonuses, promotions to positions with more responsibility, etc.)
 4. **occupation** : the sector of activity and the hierarchical position in the company can have an influence on an individual's salary and therefore on his ability to give money
-5. **race** : dozens of socio-economic studies have proven the influence of race on the economic situation and in particular on its income </p>
+5. **race** : dozens of socio-economic studies have proven the influence of race on the economic situation and in particular on its income

 ### Implementation - Extracting Feature Importance